jeanleopoldo/VacationCamping/README.md

 ## Usage
 - there is a script in `./scripts/run.sh`
 - once you ran the script, type `solve(X).` in the console and press `enter`

+## Output
+- the solved puzzle will be shown in the console